Marmaduke (2010 film): Plot

 The next morning, the family discover that Marmaduke is missing and begin searching for him.
 Mazie and the family find him at the same time on the streets, but Mazie falls into the subterranean rainwater conduit after the street below her collapses.
 Marmaduke jumps in after her and Phil tries to retrieve him, as well as the fire department.
 The fireman saves Mazie but loses Marmaduke in the raging water.
 By this time, Phil has been fired for missing the meeting for the last chance with Petco.
 He then runs to the aqueduct that the conduits lead to and finds Marmaduke in the raging waters.
 He begs Marmaduke to let go of the branch he's holding onto and let the waters carry him to Phil.
 He reluctantly does, and is saved.
 Several kids record it on video and put it on YouTube.
 Since it generates almost 700,000 hits, Phil is rehired.
-Phil then talks about moving back to Kansas, but the entire family wants to stay in California.
+Phil then talks about moving back to Arkansas, but the entire family wants to stay in California.
 Marmaduke later confronts the pedigrees, saying that differences shouldn't matter, that they're all dogs and should have an equal share of the park.
 Everyone agrees and turn on Bosco, who leaves, after revealing his fear of bees, which Marmaduke is also afraid of.
 Meanwhile, the YouTube video also wins the company the Petco deal.
 Phil and Don begin thinking of new commercials when they ask each other about if the dogs could talk to each other, or even dance.

 The finale then shows Marmaduke, Carlos, Jezebel, Mazie, Giuseppe, Raisin, Thunder, Lightning, and Buster, among others, dancing and singing "What I Like About You", which turns out to be the commercial.
 In the end, Marmaduke and Mazie are dating, Marmaduke and Jezebel are friends and all is well.
 Marmaduke then passes gas in the bed as he winks at the camera.